info340b-au19/SpotGen/README.md

 beginner and experienced music listeners.
 The explore page allows the user to sample a variety of genres and listen to different songs, as well as randomizing and saving played songs.
-Besides of sampling different genres and songs, the create page allows the user to use existing playlists and creating new playlists based off them that will pragmatically render on Spotify.
+Besides of sampling different genres and songs, the create page allows the user to create new playlists using existing playlists that will pragmatically render on Spotify.

 Please visit our website at [https://spotgen.app/](https://spotgen.app/)